rstemmer/musicdb/docs/source/usage/fromsource.rst

 To install MusicDB from source, download the source archive: ``musicdb-8.0.0-src.tar.zst``.
 Make sure you download the one with the latest version number.

+If you want to use the package manager of you system check the :doc:`/usage/install` documentation.

 The following steps show how to install MusicDB on an Fedora 35.
 There will be some minor differences with other Linux distributions.
 Before installing MusicDB you should update your system.